-On April 7, 2021, Premier Doug Ford announced a third state of emergency and province wide 28-day stay-at-home order, effective Thursday April 8 at 12:01am.
+On May 13, 2021, Premier Doug Ford announced that the third state of emergency and provincewide stay-at-home order will remain in effect until at least June 2, 2021.
 Every Ontarian must remain home, except for essential purposes, such as attending grocery stores or pharmacies, accessing health care services, exercising outdoors or for work that cannot be done remotely.

 In addition to the restrictions imposed on businesses under the recent “emergency break”, businesses will be subject to further restrictions and increased inspections during the state of emergency and stay-at-home order, as outlined below.

 Non-essential retail stores may operate for curb side pickup, via appointment between 7:00am-8:00pm and may offer delivery between 6:00am-9:00pm.

 Shopping malls may offer curb side pick-up by appointment and delivery only.
 There may be only one single designated pick-up location inside the mall and any number of designated pick-up locations outside.

 Safety supply stores; businesses that sell, rent or repair assistive, mobility or medical devices, aids or related supplies; rental and leasing services, including automobile, commercial and light industrial machinery and equipment rental; optical stores that sell prescription eyewear; businesses that sell motor vehicles, boats and other watercraft; vehicle and equipment repair and essential maintenance; and rental stores operated by a telecommunications provider or service (which may only permit members of the public to enter to purchase a cellphone or for repairs or technical support) are permitted to offer in-store shopping by appointment between 7:00am-8:00pm, with a 25% capacity limit, and delivery is permitted between 6:00am-9:00pm.